luukverberkt/ASD-DT/assessment-criteria.md

 ### Algorithms
  * The student is familiar with various algorithms.
  * The student is able to analyze the complexity of algorithms.
- * The student is able to implement an algorithm from it's desciptions.
+ * The student is able to implement an algorithm from it's descriptions.

 ### Programming Languages
 * The student is able to program in a variety of programming languages.